lcrippa/w2dynamics-patched/README.md

 Correct way of fixing bugs:

-- clone the appropriate branch from the w2dynamics gitlab repo
+- clone the appropriate branch from the w2dynamics gitlab repo in a safe path
-- apply the relative real/complex patch here
+- apply the relative real/complex patch from this repo
 - does it apply correctly?
 - YES:
     - make your modifications